Ray Data

 hash_fixed_precluster="map_groups" groups rows by

-inherits Ray's map_groups() memory bound.
-Large append-only buckets
+Ray's map_groups() memory bound.
+Large append-only buckets or hot

 hash_fixed_precluster="off".